aduffy70/LabNotes/_posts/2013/2013-10-01-P-aquilinum-DNA-for-whole-genome-sequencing.md

       * In Josh's bracken stocks we have many different extractions but it looks like there are several tubes of Wolf 921.
       * I was hoping to find S48, since I think that is what we used for the chloroplast gene order work and so it should be vouchered.
 The stocks I was working from for that project are gone, but I did find two tubes of S48 in the Fern DNA on EtOH box.
 I could finish the EtOH cleaning on those and quantify if we want to use those.
   * Paul wants me to go ahead and finish the EtOH cleaning on the S48 when I do other extractions
-  * Talked to Martin about starting extractions next week.
-I need to extract Trichomanes intricatum samples (mine and Don's) for my GBS run.
-  * Cleaned the lab in preparation for extractions.
-The ice machine has been shut off by facilities because the leak was flooding the floor beneath the benches.
-I mopped up the excess water, however, I suspect there is actually an unrelated leak under the benches or inside the wall.
-We will see if it stays dry.
-  * Put Plastid on an UPS (Paul's old one).
-I really want it for Cordate so VPCsim stays up in a power outage but I don't trust the UPS yet, so I am going to leave it with just Plastid for a few days to test.
-Plastid has nothing critical running on it... just frivolous osgrid regions.